ProAbdo/ProAbdo/README.md

 ### 🚀 Mid-Level Software Engineer | Backend Specialist | Competitive Programmer

 I am a **Software Engineer** with over **2 years of professional experience** building high-performance backend systems and AI-integrated solutions.
-My expertise ranges from architecting real-time strategy (RTS) game backends to developing complex LLM-powered chatbot ecosystems using modern tech stacks.
+My expertise spans from to developing complex LLM-powered chatbot ecosystems using modern tech stacks.

 Beyond engineering, I am a dedicated **Competitive Programmer** with over **2,000 problems solved** across various platforms.
 I have reached the semi-finals of the **Facebook Hacker Cup** and maintain a deep focus on scalability, security, and algorithmic optimization.